 2020 29Th Ieee International Conference On Robot And Human Interactive Communication (Ro-Man)

 2020-08-3129th IEEE International Conference on Robot and Human Interactive Communication (IEEE RO-MAN), Virtual Conference, Aug 31 – Sept 4, 2020.

 Is There ‘ONE way’ of Learning?
 A Data-driven Approach

 202022nd ACM International Conference on Multimodal Interaction, Virtual event, Netherlands, October 25-29, 2020.

 You Tell, I Do, and We Swap until we Connect All the Gold Mines!

 Robot Analytics: What Do Human-Robot Interaction Traces Tell Us About Learning?

-[Proceedings of the IEEE RoMan 2019 – The 28th IEEE International Conference on Robot & Human Interactive Communication]
+2019 28th IEEE International Conference on Robot and Human Interactive Communication (RO-MAN)

 2019-10-14IEEE RoMan 2019 – The 28th IEEE International Conference on Robot & Human Interactive Communication, New Delhi, India, October 14-18, 2019.